Jay-Idrees/SAS-Progamming-Clinical-Trials/readme.md

 ## SAS Programing Commands commonly used in Clincial Trials data
 - **Import and Export clinical trials data**
     - `set`, `merge`
+        - set is vertical concatination of data rows from multiple datasets
+        - merge is horizontal concatination of data columns from multipls datasets - For this you need a key variable
     - `libname`, `proc import/export`
     - `sas V5 (proc copy)`
 - **Manage Clinical Trials Data**
     - `print`, `contents`, `freq`
     - `dictionary` using `sql`
+    - `proc sort`
+        - ascending (default) or descending
+    - `proc sql`
+        - you can use multiple variables separated by
+    - `proc contents`
+        - Provides logistics of the dataset like variables it contains, their type
 - **Transform Clinical Trials Data**
     - `do loops`, `proc transpose`
     - `retain`